sunaku/binman/man/man1/binman-rake.1.markdown

 `binman`
   Runs the `binman:man` and `binman:web` tasks, in that order.

+`binman:mkd`
+  Extracts manual page sources embedded in scripts found in your `bin/` directory and saves them as `man/man1/*.1.markdown` files, which can then be rendered as HTML or UNIX manual pages using md2man-rake(1).

 `binman:man`
   Builds UNIX manual pages from scripts found in your `bin/` directory.